 If a severe adverse CNS reaction (e.g., seizures, increased intracranial pressure, CNS stimulation, toxic psychosis) occurs, discontinue the drug and institute appropriate therapeutic measures.1

-Sensory or sensorimotor axonal polyneuropathy affecting small and/or large axons resulting in paresthesias, hypoesthesias, dysesthesias, and weakness reported with quinolones, including norfloxacin.1
+Sensory or sensorimotor axonal polyneuropathy affecting small and/or large axons resulting in paresthesias, hypoesthesias, dysesthesias, and weakness reported with fluoroquinolones, including norfloxacin.1 Symptoms may occur soon after initiation of the drug and may be irreversible.1

-To prevent development of an irreversible condition, discontinue norfloxacin if symptoms of neuropathy (e.g., pain, burning, tingling, numbness, and/or weakness) occur or if there are deficits in light touch, pain, temperature, position sense, vibratory sensation, and/or motor strength.1
+Immediately discontinue norfloxacin if symptoms of peripheral neuropathy (e.g., pain, burning, tingling, numbness, weakness) occur or if there are alterations in sensations (e.g., light touch, pain, temperature, position sense, vibratory sensation).1

 Superinfection/Clostridium difficile-associated Diarrhea and Colitis (CDAD)

-Consider CDAD if diarrhea develops during or after therapy and manage accordingly.1 345 346 347 348 349 354 Careful medical history is necessary since CDAD has been reported to occur as late as 2 months or longer after anti-infective therapy is discontinued.1 345 346 347 348 349
+Consider CDAD if diarrhea develops during or after therapy and manage accordingly.1 345 347 348 354 Obtain careful medical history since CDAD may occur as late as 2 months or longer after anti-infective therapy is discontinued.1 345 347 348

 In addition, other possible severe and potentially fatal reactions (may be hypersensitivity reactions or of unknown etiology) have been reported, most frequently after multiple doses.1 These include fever, rash or other severe dermatologic reactions (e.g., toxic epidermal necrolysis, Stevens-Johnson syndrome), vasculitis, arthralgia, myalgia, serum sickness, allergic pneumonitis, interstitial nephritis, acute renal insufficiency or failure, hepatitis, jaundice, acute hepatic necrosis or failure, anemia (including hemolytic and aplastic), thrombocytopenia (including thrombotic thrombocytopenic purpura), leukopenia, agranulocytosis, pancytopenia, and/or other hematologic effects.1